akodhawan/terraform-provider-hsdp/docs/data-sources/tdr_contract.md

     * `description` -  Description of the TDR Contract
     * `organization` - The TDR Orgnization or Namespace which is a textual representation of the TDR organization the DataItem belongs to .
     * `dataType` -  consists of `system` and `code`
-      * `description`: - Description of the TDR Data Type
       * `system`: -  URN identifying the system of the value .
       * `code`: -  Value of the code within the system.
     * `sendNotifications` - If set to `true`, uses the HSDP Notification Service for sending notifications when POST or DELETE operations are performed on DataItems for this Contract (boolean).
 Default: `false`